 Graduate Certificate in Human Resource Management, Student Service Advisor, UniSA Business School

-'The Executive Partners Programme was a great experience for me.
+'The Executive Partners Program was a great experience for me.
 I was able to network and meet many new students in the same position as me, studying and trying to break into their desired career field.
 My mentor was great, we met regularly and gave me the confidence and insight to push myself forward in trying new things to help better myself to be successful in gaining a role.
-I highly recommend the programme, it was a great experience, giving me the boost I needed to focus on getting the results I need.'
+I highly recommend the Program, it was a great experience, giving me the boost I needed to focus on getting the results I need.'

 Master of Human Resource Management, uniSA Business School